Step 1: Create Your Catalog File

 Title (required) is, of course, the work's title.
 You can provide the title in multiple languages.

-Offers (required) contains the methods through which the customer can view the work: for free, by rental or purchase, or through subscription.
+Offers (required) contains the methods through which the customer can view the work: for free or through subscription.
 Offers can be limited by time or by region.
 The

 Offers element must contain at least one offer but can contain as many as necessary.
 There are four offer types: